4-6 Day Trips

 - Make sure they are soft rubber and have a good arch support.

-- Straw or the type with the flaps down the back are preferred in hotter weather.
-Otherwise a baseball caps are fine
+- Wide brimmed preferred for hotter weather.
+Otherwise baseball caps are fine

 - Light Rain Gear